The Rise of Evil Incarnate

 The pillow awakens the next morning to the sound of birdsong, wearily crawls from the safety of the hollowed tree and examines the surroundings.
 Butterflies flit by and sunbeams dance through the leaves on the dew-covered grass and across the colourful flowers dotting the edge of the clearing.

-The ruins of the citadel still smolder on the horizon, and the pillow without a name sets out on the adventure with a sense of wonder, leaving the solace of the clearing for the forest and the unknown beyond.
+The ruins of the citadel still smolder on the horizon, and the pillow without a name [Sak doesn’t officially even get a name until the events that transpire in SAK’D: The Rise of Maniakal] sets out on the adventure with a sense of wonder, leaving the solace of the clearing for the forest and the unknown beyond.